Red Rocks Hall of Fame

 Michael Franti began his illustrious music career in the late 1980s with hip-hop, reggae and funk outfits including the Beatnigs and the Disposable Heroes of Hiphoprisy.
 By the early 1990s, Franti had discovered the proper channel with his backing band to help vocalize his social concernment and want for a better world.
 Some key musicians that contributed to the formative years of the band were bassist Carl Young, drummer Mannars Itiene and guitarists Dave Shul & Charlie Hunter.

-After releasing a series of albums with Spearhead, Franti began releasing solo albums in the mid-2000s with Songs from the Front Porch and Kamikaze: The lost Sex Singles & Collectors' Remixes.
+After releasing a series of albums with Spearhead, Franti began releasing solo albums in the mid-2000s with Songs from the Front Porch and Kamikaze: The Lost Sex Singles & Collectors' Remixes.
 Franti's ever rising popularity landed him his first Red Rocks show on October 2, 2004, for the "Rescue at the Rocks" event featuring Blues Traveler.
 After playing two opening time slots in 2005, Michael Franti & Spearhead were invited back for their first headlining gig here on the rocks in 2007 for the "Etown Green Rocks" event.

 Franti and company have graced the stage of Red Rocks Amphitheatre a total of 15 times as of 2022, with no plans of slowing down.